Years built: 2001 to 2009

 Blaming that all on the X-Type is, as we said, a bit unfair.
 Its biggest miss-step was its styling, which was too reverential to Jaguar’s past when the sorts of people who buy BMW 3 Series (and Audi A4s and Mercedes C-Class) are looking to the present and the future.
 It also didn’t help that everyone soon knew that it was basically a Ford Mondeo under the skin.

-Still, we think it makes a cracking purchase, once you follow a few basic rules, and with the hoopla that’s going to be surrounding Jag over the next few months (the XE, the F-Pace – its first ever SUV and a starring role in the new James Bond film…) there will certainly be a warm glow of fuzzy feelings about owning one.
+Are Jaguar X-Types reliable we hear you ask?
+We think it makes a cracking purchase, once you follow a few basic rules, and with the hoopla that’s going to be surrounding Jag over the next few months (the XE, the F-Pace – its first ever SUV and a starring role in the new James Bond film…) there will certainly be a warm glow of fuzzy feelings about owning one.

 Which one should I buy?